Katherini17/katherini17/README.md

 ### Java Backend Developer

-I'm a backend developer based in Saint Petersburg.
-Passionate about building scalable and reliable APIs with Java and Spring ecosystem.
-A recent graduate of Hexlet's Java Developer program.
+Backend developer based in Saint Petersburg.
+Focused on building scalable and reliable APIs with Java and the Spring ecosystem.
+Hexlet graduate with a background in Computer Systems.

 ---